benprew/dotfiles/README.md

     `<ctrl>-c-s` function: `magit-status`
     `<ctrl>-x-v-g` function: `vc-annotate` - git blame...

-### Writing code
+### Writing Code

-#### Flymake
+#### Automatic Syntax Check

-I use flymake to check my code on the fly, see flymake and flymake-ruby for more info.
-When you see a red line in your code, it means flymake doesn't like something about it.
+I use [flycheck](https://github.com/lunaryorn/flycheck) to check my code on the fly, When you see a red exclamation point at the beginning of a line, it means flycheck found an error.
 You can either hover over the error to see the error message, or you can navigate to error messages with:
-    `<ctrl>-e-n` - function: `flymake-goto-next-error`
+    `<alt>-g-n` - function: `next-error`
-    `<ctrl>-e-p` - function: `flymake-goto-prev-error`
+    `<alt>-g-p` - function: `previous-error`

 You'll probably want to install a newer version of ruby locally (assuming you're using a newer version in a vagrant instance or